Wondering if there is any difference between blockchain or DLT? Here is the answer with blockchain vs distributed ledger technology comparison.

-If you look back, it is Bitcoin, the first ever cryptocurrency in the world that makes blockchain a popular term.
+If you look back, it is Bitcoin, the first-ever cryptocurrency in the world that makes blockchain a popular term.
 Bitcoin was based on the blockchain platform.
-After that blockchain first established their market with the help of cryptocurrencies.
+After that blockchain first established its market with the help of cryptocurrencies.
 But, over time, developers finally recognized its potential.

-Now, blockchain grows independently in other industries as well, other than financial and crypto industry.
+Now, blockchain grows independently in other industries as well, other than the financial and crypto industry.

 In fact, the current dip in the crypto market, which has suffered the worst year in 2018 due to a huge decline in almost all cryptocurrencies’ value, has little effect on the growth of the blockchain.

 You can find many other applications that are currently using distributed ledgers.
 Some of these include IBM Fabric, R3 Conda, and Digital Asset Holdings.
 These DLT systems are similar to the blockchain, but that is mainly because blockchain technology is the offspring or subset of distributed ledger technology.

 Why Compare Distributed Ledger And Blockchain?
 Does it Make Sense?